freespirit/graypaper/README.md

+# Fork
+The sole purpose of this fork is to change the colors of the font and the background to make the resulting pdf easier on the eyes (for me, personally) - black foreground, white background.

+---
 # Graypaper: The JAM Specification

 The description and formal specification of the Jam protocol, a potential successor to the Polkadot Relay chain.